Academic Job Search

 - Decided on the kinds of positions you intend to apply for.
 You should have more than one area of specialization in mind.

 - Drafted letters of application for these positions and had them reviewed by your committee and the placement officer.
 Your letters should be distinctive, tailored to the specific kind of position for which you will be applying.
-Sample letters are available here for you to review.
-(Please request the password from the placement officer.)
 You may use department letterhead for these letters.

 - Set up an Interfolio account.